OpenMined/.github/.github/ISSUE_TEMPLATE/improvement.md

 ---
 name: Improvement
 about: Performance improvement not introducing a new feature or requiring a major refactor
 title: ''
-labels: ''
+labels: 'Type: Improvement :chart_with_upwards_trend:'
 assignees: ''

 ---

 ## Description